 - 3. Incident Command System (ICS) The district has identified school personnel authorized to make decisions during an emergency.
 Through ICS the procedures to coordinate the use of school district resources and manpower during emergencies are clearly defined.
 ICS identifies the staff members and their backups assigned to provide assistance during emergencies.
 Each school building has a safety team that works under the Incident Command System.
 Each team is documented in detail.
 This document is given only to the building-level safety team, district administration, the New York State Police, Watervliet Police department and the Albany County Sheriff's Department.
 The safety team details are located in the confidential building-level safety plans.
 Each safety team has been given an overview of the ICS, an ICS flow chart, ICS training and specific ICS roles and responsibilities. - 4.
 Policies and Procedures for Training The district has developed policies and procedures for National Incident Management System (NIMS), annual school safety training for staff, and school safety training and drills for students including scenarios based upon the multi-hazard response guides.
+We provide annual multi-hazard training for students and staff.
+Staff receive SAVE training annually by September 15th or within 30 days of hire, whichever comes first.
+SAVE training includes components on the building level emergency response plan, violence prevention and mental health.
 Procedures have been established to provide this training on an annual basis to include but not limited to: early dismissal/go home drill, fire drills, lockdown drills and table top exercises.
 Individual schools use various faculty/staff surveys and forms, in order to obtain feedback on the drill practiced.
 School administrators then address any concerns or questions noted and share them either in written form or in faculty/staff meetings.
 District administrators and principals will meet to discuss any reports of multi-hazard training, actual and potential hazards and/or violence (implied threats, direct threats and/or actual acts of violence).
 The discussions are the key to debriefing as a district.
 Actions and procedures that are carried out successfully are verified and areas in need of improvement are noted as needed.
 This level of district awareness assists each principal and administrator in responding to future training, actual emergency responses and implied threat, direct threats and/or actual acts of violence.